A Schr\"odinger Equation for Evolutionary Dynamics: Introduction

 The complex dynamics of evolving population can be captured by a Fokker-Planck equation on the evolutionary landscape \cite{risken1991fokker}, an abstract space of all possible genetic variations and their corresponding biological properties within a given ecological context \cite{wright1932roles}.
 The number of relevant evolving genetic traits corresponds to the dimensionality of this space \cite{vincent2005evolutionary}, where every combination corresponds to an unique position.
 On the landscape, together with the ecological influence, we represent the mutation process with an effective diffusion \cite{kimura1964diffusion} and the natural selection pressure with a fitness potential \cite{sergey2004fitness}.
-We show that there is an analogy between this formulation of evolutionary dynamics and the Schordinger-Bloch description for quantum mechanical particles \cite{schrodinger1926quantisierung,bloch1929quantenmechanik}, in which how a population evolves on the multi-dimensional landscape is almost similar to how a wavefunction behave under a multi-dimensional energy potential in imaginary time \cite{popov2005imaginary,tran2022numerical}.
-Following this observation, we further discover that the stationary population distribution on the landscape corresponds exactly to the quantum ground-state wavefunction \cite{schrodinger1926quantisierung}.
+We show that there is an analogy between this formulation of evolutionary dynamics and the Schr\"{o}dinger description for quantum mechanical particles \cite{schrodinger1926quantisierung}, in which how a population evolves on the multi-dimensional landscape is almost similar to how a wavefunction behave under a multi-dimensional energy potential in imaginary time \cite{popov2005imaginary}.
+Following this observation, we further discover that the stationary population distribution on the landscape corresponds exactly to the quantum ground-state wavefunction \cite{schrodinger1926quantisierung,bloch1929quantenmechanik}.
 Such curious connection enables us to utilize various quantitative tools borrowed directly from quantum mechanics literature to quickly extract information about the steady population state of complex landscapes, even ones that lack exact analytical comprehension.
-In this study, we apply the Rayleigh-Ritz variational method \cite{rayleigh1907dynamical,ritz1909neue} to estimate the stationary population size for a family of single-peak landscapes in all dimensions.
+For other examples of classical-quantum analogies where insights from quantum physics can illustrate classical phenomenon, see \cite{heidari2022tumor,fung2023analogy,armstrong2019variational,rozenman2023observation,rodrigues2022bright}.